How to Refine and Adapt Imported Meshes

-You might recognize Longest edge refinement and Regular refinement from the discussion on the Refine operation above, and you would be correct in doing so: They function based on essentially the same principles.
-However, while Refine partitions all elements in the mesh, the Adapt operation will strive to make the mesh conform to the size expression.
-Thus, if you have elements in your mesh that already closely match the expression, or are smaller, these will generally be kept unaltered.
+The functions of Longest edge refinement and Regular refinement are based on essentially the same principles as the Refine operation.
+However, while Refine partitions all elements in the mesh, the Adapt operation will make the mesh conform to the size expression.
+Thus, if you have elements in your mesh that already closely match the expression or are smaller, they will generally be kept unaltered.

-In this way, the Adapt operation prevents unnecessary memory usage by not refining parts of the mesh where the resolution is already satisfactory.
-As an example, say we want to make the larger elements of the crankshaft mesh finer.
-Using the Refine operation set to Split longest edge and Number of refinements set to 1, we increase the number of elements in the mesh by a factor of about 3.5.
-However, using Adapt with Longest edge refinement and a Size expression of
+In this way, the Adapt operation prevents unnecessary memory usage by not refining the parts of the mesh where the resolution is already satisfactory.
+For example, say we want to make the larger elements of the crankshaft mesh finer.
+One option is to use the Refine operation and set it to Split longest edge and Number of refinements and set it to 1, which will increase the number of elements in the mesh by a factor of about 3.5.
+Alternatively, we can use Adapt with Longest edge refinement and a Size expression of

-8 [mm], we can achieve the same size reduction in the desired elements with an increase of less than a factor of 2 in the total number of elements.
+8 [mm] to achieve the same size reduction in the desired elements with an increase of less than a factor of 2 in the total number of elements.

 A section of the crankshaft mesh before (left) and after (right) running Adapt with the Longest edge refinement setting and the Size expression

 8 [mm].
-Note that not all elements have been partitioned, only those larger than the size specified in the expression (colored in green in both images).
+Note that not all elements have been partitioned; only those larger than the size specified in the expression (colored in green in both images) have been.

 Using the General modification setting, in addition to creating new elements by partitioning elements, the operation is able to move mesh vertices and collapse elements that are too small to coarsen the mesh.
 As such, while attempting to make the mesh fit the size expression, it tends to make the elements more isotropic, thereby eliminating some poor-quality elements.
-This makes for a very versatile and powerful tool, as we shall see.
+This makes for a very versatile and powerful tool, as we shall see in this blog post.

 A section of mesh before (left) and after (right) applying Adapt with the General refinement setting.
 The color indicates element quality, which can be seen to clearly increase as small elements are collapsed and vertices are moved.

-A section of the crankshaft mesh with the unmodified version to the left.
-The Adapt operation has been applied with the Size expression
+Left: A section of the unmodified crankshaft mesh.
+Middle and right: The Adapt operation has been applied with the Size expression

-8 [mm] to the one in the middle and to the right, using Longest edge refinement and General modification, respectively.
+8 [mm], using General modification and Longest edge refinement, respectively.
 Notice how General modification has coarsened parts of the mesh and moved vertices to better fit the expression and improve quality.

 Modifying the Boundary Mesh

-When using the Refine or the Adapt operation on an imported 2D or 3D mesh, the operation will create a spline curve for each edge of the input mesh.
+When using the Refine or Adapt operation on an imported 2D or 3D mesh, the operation will create a spline curve for each geometric edge of the input mesh.
 The operation will use these splines to determine the positions of the edge mesh vertices of the refined or adapted mesh.
-The figure below indicates that the new mesh vertices that appear on the boundary reside on a spline rather than just residing on the input boundary mesh.
+The figures below indicate that the new mesh vertices that appear on the boundary reside on a spline rather than just residing on the input boundary mesh.

 We have shown how the Refine and Adapt operations can be used to modify and improve your imported meshes.
 Refine offers a quick way to easily decrease the size of your mesh elements, while Adapt allows for more granularity by specifying a Size expression.
-Especially powerful is the setting General modification, which is able to refine and coarsen the mesh, as well as move vertices, thereby creating more isotropic elements and increasing the quality of the mesh.
+The General modification is especially powerful, as it is able to refine and coarsen the mesh as well as move vertices, thereby creating more isotropic elements and increasing the quality of the mesh.

 The Adapt operation has a lot of useful features.
-If you would like to learn more about using Adapt and the all of the powerful functionality it brings, try out these tutorial models:
+If you would like to learn more about using Adapt and adaptive mesh refinement in the solver, try out these tutorial models: